Distributed economic control of dynamically coupled networks: Introduction

 \section{Introduction}

-Control systems have been experiencing dramatic changes where advanced communication, computation and sensing technologies are integrated to improve system performance and produce new functions.
-This class of new-generation control systems is referred to as cyber-physical systems, e.g., mobile robotic networks, smart grids, smart buildings and intelligent transportation systems.
-The entities of cyber-physical systems are spatially distributed and thus distributed coordination becomes necessary to achieve network-wide goals.
-Substantial efforts have been spent on the synthesis, analysis and implementation of distributed algorithms in the last decades \cite{WR-YC:2011,fb-jc-sm:09,MZ-SM-distributed-book:2015,MM-ME:10}.
+Control systems have been experiencing dramatic changes where advanced information and communication technologies are integrated to improve system performance and produce new functions.
+This class of new-generation control systems is referred to as cyber-physical systems (CPSs), e.g., mobile robotic networks, the smart grid, smart buildings and intelligent transportation systems.
+The entities of CPSs are spatially distributed and thus distributed coordination becomes necessary to achieve network-wide goals \cite{fb-jc-sm:09,MZ-SM-distributed-book:2015,MM-ME:10}.

-(Static) game theory provides a holistic and rigorous mathematical framework to reason about the behaviors of multiple self-interested agents; see \cite{Basar.Olsder:82,YS-KLB:2008} for instance.
-This paper investigates a class of convex games, which were first introduced in \cite{Arrow.Debreu:54}.
-There have been lots of efforts on studying the existence and structural properties of Nash equilibria in, e.g., \cite{Rosen:65} and the recent survey paper \cite{Facchinei.Kanzow:07}.
-A number of algorithms have been proposed to compute Nash equilibria of convex games, including, to name a few, ODE-based methods \cite{Rosen:65}, nonlinear Gauss-Seidel-type approaches \cite{Pang.Scutari.Facchinei.Wang:08}, iterative primal-dual Tikhonov schemes \cite{Yin.Shanbhag.Mehta:11}, consensus-based methods \cite{JK-AN-UVS:2016}, best-response dynamics \cite{PE:10} and finite difference approximation \cite{MZ-EF:Auto14}.